 Julio Corral, Shepherd of Stuff

-As the Property and Distribution Supervisor for the Integrative Genomics Building (IGB), Corral is responsible for keeping track of physical items in the building and equipment that’s been sent out to employees working from home.
+As the Property and Distribution Supervisor for the Integrative Genomics Building (IGB), Julio Corral is responsible for keeping track of physical items in the building and equipment that’s been sent out to employees working from home.
 During the COVID-19 pandemic, he was reporting for work in-person, masked and ready for whatever challenges the day held.

 -